-- (c) ensure that adequate information in respect of - (i) any dangers associated with the plant; - (ii) the specifications of the plant and the data obtained on the testing of the plant as mentioned in paragraph (b); - (iii) the conditions necessary to ensure that persons properly using the plant are not, in so doing, exposed to hazards; and - (iv) the proper maintenance of the plant, is provided when the plant is supplied and thereafter whenever requested. - (2) A person that erects or installs any plant for use at a workplace shall, so far as is practicable, ensure that it is so erected or installed that persons who properly use the plant are not subjected to any hazard that arises from, or is increased by, the way in which the plant is erected or installed. - (3) A person that manufactures, imports or supplies any substance for use at a workplace shall, so far as is practicable, ensure that adequate toxicological data in respect of the substance and such other data as is relevant to the safe use, handling, processing, storage, transportation and disposal of the substance is provided - (a) when the substance is supplied; and - (b) thereafter whenever requested. - (3a) A person that designs or constructs any building or structure, including a temporary structure, for use at a workplace shall, so far as is practicable ensure that the design and construction of the building or structure is such that - (a) persons who properly construct, maintain, repair or service the building or structure; and
+(c) ens ure that adequate information in respect of - (1 i) any dangers associated with the plant; (i i) the specifications of the plant and the data obtained on the testing of the plant as mentioned in paragraph (b); (ii the conditions necessary to ensure that persons properly using the plant are not, in so doing, exposed to hazards; and (iv the proper maintenance of the plant, - provided when the plant is supplied and thereafter enever requested.
+(2) shall, so fa installed th subjected t hat erects or installs any plant for use at a workplace r as is practicable, ensure that it is so erected or at persons who properly use the plant are not o any hazard that arises from, or is increased by, the ich the plant is erected or installed.
+(3) for use at a adequate to other data a hat manufactures, imports or supplies any substance a workplace shall, so far as is practicable, ensure that oxicological data in respect of the substance and such as is relevant to the safe use, handling, processing, insportation and disposal of the substance is (a) wh en the substance is supplied; and (b) the reafter whenever requested.
+(3a) including a far as is pra hat designs or constructs any building or structure, a temporary structure, for use at a workplace shall, so acticable ensure that the design and construction of g or structure is such that - sons who properly construct, maintain, repair or vice the building or structure; and page 36 Reprint 5 are not, in doing so, exposed to hazards.

-(b) persons who properly use the building or structure, are not, in doing so, exposed to hazards.
+(b) persons who properly use the building or structure,